visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 components on the remote computer.

-If VCL was able to launch on the remote computer and if it was able to successfully launch the database server, the files for the remote computer will be listed in the **File Selection Window**.
+If VCL was able to launch on the remote computer and if it was able to successfully launch the metadata server, the files for the remote computer will be listed in the **File Selection Window**.
 Add the files to be visualized to the **Selected files list** as you would with local files and dismiss the **File Selection Window**.
 Now that you have files from the remote computer at